Introduction

 No Code/Low Code Platforms

-Low-code and no-code platforms are enabling businesses to create apps faster without requiring extensive coding knowledge.
+No-code and Low-code development platforms are enabling businesses to create apps faster without requiring extensive coding knowledge.
 They work well for prototyping ideas and creating tools for internal use or simpler apps.

 AppGyver